-The test without a motor is used to check operation of the host controller and peripheral devices by simulating the operation of the servomotor in the SERVOPACK without actually operating the servomotor.
-This test enables you to check wiring, verify the system while debugging, and verify parameters.
-This shortens the time required for setup work and prevents damage to the machine that may result from possible malfunctions.
-This test can check the operation of the servomotor regardless of whether or not it is actually connected.
+The test without a motor is used to check the operation of the host controller and peripheral devices by simulating the operation of the servomotor in the SERVOPACK, i.e., without actually operating a servomotor.
+This function enables you to check wiring, verify the system while debugging, and verify parameters, thus shortening the time required for setup work and preventing damage to the machine that may result from possible malfunctions.
+The operation of the motor can be checked during performing this function regardless of whether the motor is actually connected or not.